ariessa/calculate_profit_and_loss_frontend/README.md

 # Calculate Profit and Loss - Frontend

-A frontend app that calculates and displays the Profit and Loss (PnL) of a wallet address holding xAVAX tokens on the Avalanche C-Chain.
+A frontend app that displays the Profit and Loss (PnL) of a wallet address holding xAVAX tokens on the Avalanche C-Chain.
 It queries a backend API to fetch transaction history and PnL breakdown.

 <br />